Eat your way to more restful sleep with these nutrient-packed superfoods.

 But don’t go too crazy with the water in the evening!
-It’s best to balance your water intake earlier in the day though so your bladder doesn’t wake you at night, though.
+It’s best to balance your water intake earlier in the day though so your bladder doesn’t wake you at night from drinking water before bed.

 To get the most out of these sleep-boosting foods, try combining several for healthy meals.
 Here are a few super-meal ideas to eat before bed for more restful sleep:

 - Greek yogurt with walnuts, pumpkin seeds, and fruit.